Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Core Concepts}

 A sequence prediction model is a generative model that considers generation as a sequential process.
-It can therefore work in an autoregressive fashion: it predicts the future outcome of the sequence (i.e., the next token) from the previously observed outcomes of that sequence.
+It works in an autoregressive fashion: it predicts the future outcome of the sequence (i.e., the next token) from the previously observed outcomes of that sequence, usually by means of an internal state that encodes information from the past.
 It is trained to minimize the prediction error for each token in the dataset.
-At inference time, this simple yet effective approach only requires to produce one token after the other, feeding back to the model what have been produced so far \cite{karpathy15}.
-It makes possible to learn dependencies between tokens in real data, so that the same dependencies can be exploited when generating synthetic data.
-However, this causes the generation to be highly dependent from real data, e.g., there is the risk of potentially reproducing portions of the training set.
+At inference time, this simple yet effective approach only requires to produce one token after the other, feeding back to the model what has been produced so far \cite{karpathy15}.
+It makes it possible to learn dependencies between tokens in real data so that the same dependencies can be exploited when generating synthetic data.
+However, this causes the generation to be highly dependent on real data, e.g., there is the risk of potentially reproducing portions of the training set.